aselshall/ai/README.md

 #### Module 0: Introduction – 1 Week

-Learning objectives: Describe the role and applications of AI in engineering practice
+Learning objectives: Describe the role and applications of AI in engineering practice and research.

 - 0.1 Introduction to AI in Engineering
   - Overview of course structure, expectations, and tools
   - Introduction to artificial intelligence, machine learning, and generative AI in engineering
-  - Examples of AI applications in civil, environmental, and construction management fields
+  - Examples of AI applications in civil and environmental engineering, and construction management fields
   - Homework 1 – Introduction to AI in Engineering

 #### Module 1: Start Coding – 2 Weeks

-Learning objectives: Install and use Python and JupyterLab
+Learning objectives: Install and use a dynamic programming language (Python), notebooks (JupyterLab), and version control (GitHub)

 - 1.1 Installing and Using Python and JupyterLab
   - Setting up Python and JupyterLab environments
   - Navigating notebooks and running basic scripts
   - Writing and documenting code using markdown and comments
+  - Sharing your data and notebook with version control using GitHub
   - Homework 2 – Setting Up Python and JupyterLab

 - 1.2 Review of Programming Fundamentals